Al Hartley (USA)

 By 1951 Hartley appears to have been freelancing almost exclusively in comics for Atlas/Timely/Marvel, either writing his own stories or drawing from Stan Lee scripts.
 Among the titles he worked on for them in the early 1950's were Venus, Suspense, Man Comics, Amazing Detective Cases, Crime Fighters and the "Black Rider" feature in Wild Western.

 War comics had become very popular, and by 1952 Hartley was "in the thick of it" doing War Adventures, Men's Adventures, Battle, Combat Kelly, Battlefield, and Battlefront (Hartley's cover for issue #10/Mar.
-1953 shown above right).
+1953 shown at left).
 He also did covers and interior stories for many romance comics including Love Tales, Love Adventures, Lovers, Love Romances, Girl Comics, Girl Confessions, and My Own Romance.

 There appears to be a very small gap in Hartley's output for Lee in early 1955, reportedly due to Atlas/Timely/Marvel becoming backlogged and cutting back on freelancers for a while around August 1954.
 During this time Hartley did artwork again for Ace Periodicals, some of which appeared in Ace's Ten-Story Love comic in 1955.
 This cutback must have been fairly brief, however, because Hartley's work was appearing soon after in a large number of romance, western, and mystery titles under the Atlas imprint, such as Secret Story Romances, True Secrets, Meet Miss Bliss, Western Outlaws, Quick Trigger Action, Annie Oakley, Wild Western, Western Gunfighters, Marvel Tales, World of Suspense, Journey Into Mystery, Astonishing, and Mystery Tales.